grcatterall/tdd-ts-adventure/README.md

 ## Setup and Running the code

 1. Clone the project from the starter.
-2. Type `node game.js` to run the project
+2. Type `npm start` to run the project
 3. Type `npm install` to install the tests
 4. Type `npm test` to run the tests